kayasax/SCIMTool/DEPLOYMENT.md

 ```

 **Benefits:**
-- **🔒 Enterprise Security**: Automatic HTTPS, managed certificates, secure secrets
+- **🔒 Enterprise Security**: Automatic HTTPS, managed certificates, secure secrets, and private storage endpoints by default
 - **📈 Smart Scaling**: Automatically scales from 0 to handle any load
-- **� Cost Efficient**: Pay only when active - perfect for testing and production
+- **💰 Cost Efficient**: Pay only when active - perfect for testing and production
 - **🌐 Global Reach**: Deploy to any Azure region worldwide
 - **🔧 Zero Maintenance**: Automatic updates, monitoring, and health checks

+> ℹ️ **New in v0.8.4+:** `deploy-azure.ps1` now provisions an isolated virtual network, private DNS zone, and blob storage private endpoint so the snapshot container never requires public access.
+If you're upgrading an older deployment, recreate the Container Apps environment to pick up the VNet integration.

 ### **Docker Compose** (Self-Hosted)
 For on-premises or custom cloud deployments: